High-Resolution Measurements with the CTAO Southern Array: The Case for Pulsar Wind Nebulae: Approach

 \subsection{Source Modeling}

 The goal of the source modeling is to create different hypotheses for the multi-TeV morphology of \hessj\ and \msh\ based on the spatially resolved X-ray measurements of the sources.
-We do not aim to provide a detailed model of the PWN that for example takes into account the evolutionary history of the pulsar or its progenitor~\citep[see e.g.][]{refId1}, but rather a snapshot model focusing on the current properties and indicative of what could be revealed by CTAO.
+We do not aim to provide a detailed model of the PWN that for example takes into account the evolutionary history of the pulsar or its progenitor~\citep[see e.g.][]{refId1}, specific particle transport processes for high-energy particles or magnetic field geometries (see e.g.~\cite{Volpi:2008ng} for a model of the radiation from a PWN based directly on MHD simulations), but rather a snapshot model focusing on the current properties and indicative of what could be revealed by CTAO.

 We make the standard assumption that the non-thermal X-ray emission is produced via synchrotron radiation from high-energy electrons and that the TeV gamma-rays originate from inverse Compton emission from the same high-energy electrons scattering with soft target photons.
 We can then make use of the following scaling relations: